XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 If "oj.exe" is not in "hhsoj/runtime" folder, a *Library Missing* verdict will be given to every submission.
 But if "JavaTester.jar" is not in it, a *Judgement Failed* verdict will be given instead.

-You can go to the "credits.jsp" and click "View Source" and find your HHSOJ path in source code
+**(Before 18w46a)** You can go to the "credits.jsp" and click "View Source" and find your HHSOJ path in source code

+**(After 18w46a)** Go to the admin platform to see the HHSOJ path

 # Building
 0. System requirement: Windows x64 system with Tomcat9.0 server and JRE.
+You may need to install VC2017 libraries for sandbox to run.

 1. Install g++ compiler, python compiler